-The purpose of the Georgia Food Safety Task Force (FSTF) group is to establish better lines of communication between all stakeholders - including federal, state, industry and local agencies - in order to ensure effective and efficient response to food defense and food safety issues, waterborne hazards and other public health problems.
-All members of the FSTF are volunteers who believe in the goal of an integrated food safety system for the State of Georgia.
+The purpose of the Georgia Food Safety & Defense Task Force (GaFSTF) is to establish better lines of communication between all stakeholders - including federal, state, industry and local agencies - in order to ensure effective and efficient response to food defense and food safety issues, waterborne hazards and other public health problems.
+The GaFSTF is part of a larger network of state task forces, known as the Coalition of Food Protection Task Forces (https://www.foodprotectiontaskforce.com).

-Active members of the FSTF include representatives from: FDA and USDA, both regionally and in the Atlanta District; Georgia Departments of Agriculture, Community Health, Education and Public Health; Georgia universities and colleges; the Georgia Food Industry Association, Georgia Restaurant Association and Georgia Fruit and Vegetable Growers Association; county health departments and various members of the food service industry.
+Active members of the GaFSTF include representatives from: FDA and USDA, both regionally and in the Atlanta District; CDC; Georgia Departments of Agriculture, Education, Public Health and other state agencies; local and district health departments; industry associations; and individual representatives of the food industry.

 All members of the GaFSTF are volunteers who believe in the goal of an integrated food safety system for the State of Georgia.
 If you are interested in becoming a member of Georgia's task force, please contact us today.